google/real-time-intelligence-workshop/RealTimePrediction/realtime-intelligence-main/README.md

     b.
 Prediction - Streaming Dataflow job to read from Pub/Sub and call Vertex AI Model to predict on-time arrival of flights.

     c.
-Stpre - Capture the predictions in a BigQuery Dataset for Analysis and Dashboarding needs.
+Store - Capture the predictions in a BigQuery Dataset for Analysis and Dashboarding needs.

 ## Datasets